 Solving Linear Systems

-Now, of course, comes the big question: if we're asked to solve a system of linear equalities and not told how, which method do we use?
+Now, of course, comes the big question: if we're asked to solve a system of linear equations and not told how, which method do we use?
 Oh, sorry.
 No, we're not going to ask you to prom.
-We meant the "other" big question.
+We meant the other big question.

 The short answer?
 It doesn't matter.
 Since you can check your answers by making sure your numbers really do satisfy both equations, it doesn't matter how you get to those answers.
 Within reason, of course.
 No asking a friend, using a calculator, or performing a seance to bring back Euclid so you can get his take on things.